-PRé Sustainability is known as a pioneer in life-cycle thinking and the development of new methodologies and tools.
-While the metrics for environmental life-cycle assessments have developed significantly over the last two decades, a shared industry-led methodology to measure social sustainability at product level was still absent.
-PRé therefore invited experts from large companies to join forces and initiate the Roundtable for Product Social Metrics.
+PRé Sustainability is known as a pioneer in life cycle thinking and the development of new methodologies and tools.
+While the metrics for environmental life cycle assessments have developed significantly over the last two decades, a shared industry-led methodology to measure social sustainability at the product level was still absent.
+PRé, therefore, invited experts from large companies to join forces and initiate the Roundtable for Product Social Metrics.

 Traverso says she is optimistic after the first successful pilots and has set her sights on achieving a faster pace.